blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

 	"transactions"              (string, required)    a json array of json objects [
        {
          "txid"               (string, required) the transaction id
          "vout"               (numeric, required) the output number
        }
-         ,...
+         , ...                     accepts multiple entries
     ]
 	"addresses"                 (string, required) a json object with addresses as keys and amounts as values {
-      "address"               (numeric, required) the key is the KMD or asset-chain address, the value is the COIN amount ,...
+      "address"               (numeric, required) the key is the address, the value is the COIN amount , ...                     accepts multiple entries
     }

 Response: